 As it turns out, the techniques that are easiest to implement are also the most effective.
 Eighty percent of patients say their frustration would be minimized somewhat, or completely, simply by being told in advance how long they’ll have to wait.
 Seventy percent say a personal apology from the doctor would help.
 These techniques, especially the latter, can be easily integrated into your office workflow without any additional cost.

 Sprucing up your waiting room can also help, though doing so is more expensive and less effective than the tactics identified above.
 Sixty-four percent of patients surveyed said the wait would be more bearable with a TV in the waiting room, and 60 percent say free WiFi would help.
 Nearly 60 percent say the same of being provided with complimentary food and beverages.
-These are a few relatively simple ways to decrease patient frustration by making the wait more enjoyable.
+These are a few relatively simple ways to decrease patient frustration by making patient wait-time more enjoyable.

 We also asked patients if they would be open to seeing another doctor in the practice if it meant a shorter wait.
 While almost 60 percent of patients were unwilling to doctor-hop, more than 40 percent of patients would be willing to see another doctor to reduce their wait time.